DanahMk/ITNE352-A15/README.md

 ### Multithreading
 The server uses multithreading to handle multiple clients simultaneously.
 This allows the server to manage several connections at once without blocking.
 ### GUI
-the client Can Input their name in a dialog.
+The client Can Input their name in a dialog.

 ## Acknowledgments